Pop quiz! Which one of these do home sellers find most stressful?

 LED bulbs are the best light bulbs for selling a house.

-These are the most energy-efficient bulbs, and they add an extra incentive to buyers.
+These are the most energy-efficient bulbs, and they add an extra incentive to potential buyers.
 You can find some good deals in bulk on Amazon.

 The next thing you want to check is your light fixtures (interior and exterior).